Pharah: Gameplay

 In Overwatch, Pharah is classified as a Damage-class character, designed to provide a more offensive role in team compositions.
 Her short term flight ability makes her one of the most mobile characters in the game, able to reach any point on a map and far more height.
 By holding the jump button, she can utilize her passive "Hover Jets" ability to gain upward momentum slowly until the button is released.
 Pharah's main form of attack, her rocket launcher, fires a long range projectile that explodes to deal splash damage, hitting enemies caught in the radius, with a direct hit doing significantly more damage.
 The attacks can also damage her.
-In Overwatch 2, Pharah temporarily reduces the amount of healing an enemy receives when she damages them, due to a new passive ability given to all Damage-class characters.
 In a Reddit "ask me anything" thread with the Overwatch developers, Geoff Goodman compared Pharah's gameplay to that of another first-person shooter, Tribes.

 Pharah also has several abilities that require activation, though the first two have a cooldown period after use and are unable to be used again during that duration.
 "Jump Jet" gives a burst of upward movement, at a much higher pace than "Hover Jets", and can enable her to reach high ground areas more quickly.
 Alternatively Pharah's "Concussive Blast" fires a projectile that pushes away any characters caught in its blast radius, including Pharah, but will not damage her allowing it to be used for mobility.
 Lastly her 'ultimate' ability, "Barrage", must be charged before use.
 The ability charges slowly during the course of gameplay and can be charged faster through damage dealt to the enemy team.
 Once full, the ability can be activated to fire a stream of rockets for a short duration; however, she is unable to move during this time.
 During development, the Overwatch team visualized a giant transparent eagle head appearing behind her as a visual component of the ability.
 However, they felt this did not fit Pharah's tone or her level of technology, and chose instead to simplify the move visually.